Programmatic Advertising Explained: Terms, Elements, Buying Methods, Programmatic Monetization

 Wrapping up.
 Benefits of the programmatic ecosystem

 Now when you aware of the key players in the programmatic ecosystem, you can see the full picture of the industry transformation.
 The work that was previously performed manually by the team of media buyers is now done programmatically through the DSP and SSP platforms.

-The complex process of negotiations and RFPs is reduced to automatic real-time auctions on ad exchanges.
+The complex process of negotiations is reduced to automatic real-time auctions on ad exchanges.
 Direct deals are not extinct but rather streamlined through API negotiations.
 The preferred deals allow publishers to make use of direct deals as well as programmatic auctions.

 Negotiations that used to take days of communication now happen within milliseconds while the page is loading.
 Fragmented data-sources are now consolidated through the DMP for the most efficient optimization of ad campaigns.

 If you’re considering the implementation of programmatic solutions for your ad inventory or media buying, contact Yaroslav Kholod, Director of Programmatic at Admixer.